 Agricultural plastic includes empty plastic pesticide containers, plastic twine, irrigation pipe, bale wrap, mulch film and other plastic films.

 These include plastic jugs with a neck (milk, juice, and pop bottles), plastic bottles with a neck (beverage, fabric softener, detergent, and window, bathroom and kitchen cleaners), and round plastic dairy tubs (yogurt, dairy, and butter or margarine).
 This does not include “clam shells” or other food take-out plastic containers which are not currently being recycled.

 Many other types of plastic, such as vinyl banners, disposable Tyvek® clothing (shoe and boot covers, coveralls, hoods, lab coats, aprons, sleeves and pants), and large quantities of other plastics may be recyclable.

-Packing materials include packing peanuts, polystyrene and expanded polystyrene (EPS) blocks.
+Packing materials include packing peanuts, polystyrene and expanded polystyrene (EPS), expanded polypropylene, and expanded polyethylene foam blocks.
 Packing peanuts are the small Styrofoam™ “peanuts” found in many packages shipped through the mail.
 Packing peanuts are not recyclable, but they are reusable.
 Many gift stores or shipping centers will accept clean packing peanuts free of charge to reuse in packaging or shipping.
 Polystyrene includes foam materials such as egg cartons and fruit packaging.
-EPS blocks are commonly used in the packing of electronic equipment and may be recyclable.
+EPS and expanded polyethylene blocks are commonly used in the packing of electronic equipment and may be recyclable.